backend-ps-vbb/lms-vbb/README.md

 - Subscription for emails and newsletters (Advance Level task)

 ## Status
- - List work to do here
+ - IMP - add foreign key of User to Book Instance, Notice.

 ## Development - Do when working on deployment to Heroku